-Students are encouraged to sign up for "WCC Alert" by visiting www.wallace.edu/wccalert.
+Students are encouraged to sign up for "WCC Alert" by visiting www.wallace.edu / Campus Life & Resources / Campus Safety.

 This alert system provides mass electronic notification of emergency information to the campus community via email, text message, the WCC homepage, etc. Examples of emergencies include weather closings or delays, natural disaster, man-made disaster, active shooter, or other emergency as determined by College administrators.
 This service is free.
 (Standard text messaging rates will apply.)